 Those are my 5 Favorite varieties that I bake with all the time.
 But the list doesn’t have to stop there!

-More Apple Varieties To Try When Baking
+More Apples To Use When Baking

 Depending on where you live, and when during September and October there may be other varieties you come across that are also great for baking.
 Check out one of these varieties to bake with if you come across them: